samuelmebrahtu/ai-enhanced-coding-exercise/README.md

 ## Usage

 1. Choose between entering a Wikipedia URL or custom text
-2. Enter your OpenAI API key (this is not stored and only used for the current session)
-3. Click "Generate Flashcards"
+2. Click "Generate Flashcards"
-4. View your flashcards in card view (flip cards to see answers) or list view
+3. View your flashcards in card view (flip cards to see answers) or list view
-5. Export your flashcards as CSV or JSON for use in other applications
+4. Export your flashcards as CSV or JSON for use in other applications

 ## Technologies Used